bronson/table_differ/README.md

 ```

 If you don't specify a name then a numeric name based on the current
-date will be used (property_20140606_124722)
+date will be used (something like `property_20140606_124722`)
-To preserve your sanity, make sure snapshot names sort alphabetically.
+Whatever naming scheme you use, the names need to sort alphabetically so
+Table Differ can know which one is most recent.

 Use the snapshots method to return all the snapshots that exist now: